-All this is expensive and could cost you thousands of pounds which is why it’s essential for dog owners to understand the risks and do what they can to prevent it from happening.
+All this is expensive and could cost you thousands of pounds which is why dog owners need to understand the risks and do what they can to prevent it from happening.

 Dog breeds prone to this condition

-Large breed dogs with deeper chests like German Shepherds tend to develop bloat more easily, although a walk with a small dog after a meal isn’t recommended either.
+Large breed dogs with deeper chests like German Shepherds tend to develop bloat more easily, although walking with a small dog after a meal isn’t recommended either.
 Below are some breeds that are prone to bloat.